Include Important SharePoint Online Folders in OneDrive

 Shortcuts Prove to Be Really Useful Feature

 And then there’s Delve.
-Once the poster child for the Microsoft Graph and the preferred access point to documents created within Office 365 but lately ignored in the rush to Project Cortex and its offshoots, Delve is still offers an effective way to assemble sets of documents by adding them to one of its boards (Figure 3).
+Once the poster child for the Microsoft Graph and the preferred access point to documents created within Office 365 but lately ignored in the rush to Project Cortex (now available as Viva Topics and SharePoint Syntex) and its offshoots, Delve is still offers an effective way to assemble sets of documents by adding them to one of its boards (Figure 3).

 At this point, given that many have forgotten that Delve exists, adding shortcuts to OneDrive for Business is the most useful way of assembling pointers to the SharePoint Online folders you use most often.
 It’s just a pity and a little curious that Microsoft hasn’t told more people about shortcuts.

 If you decide that you don’t like shortcuts, you can disable them by running the Set-SPOTenant cmdlet to set the DisableAddShortCutsToOneDrive switch to $True.
 Make sure that you update the SharePoint Online PowerShell module before attempting to run Set-SPOTenant to ensure that the switch is available.

 Set-SPOTenant -DisableAddShortCutsToOneDrive $True WARNING: Users in your organization will no longer be able to add new shortcuts to their OneDrive while the feature is in Public Preview.
 However, existing shortcuts will remain functional.

 The warning still applies even though OneDrive shortcuts are generally available.
 In December 2020, Microsoft said that administrators would be able to block OneDrive shortcuts “for the next few months” to “drive any required change management.”
 Microsoft plans to remove this option in the future (no timeframe has been announced).